suryaaaaaaaaa/Assessment_MyApplication/README.md

 **This is an assessment application.**<br>
-Here, used multi module architecture with hilt and clean architecture there module mainly been used core , network, feature. core - all utill classes and common cleasses being added.<br>
+Here, used multi module architecture with hilt and clean architecture there module mainly been used core , network, feature. core - all utill classes and common cleasses being added.<br><br>
-**network** - all network related classes being added **feature**- it specify and contains feature related stuff which sub categoriezed among ui, domain, data **ui** - contains designs or view classes using jetpack compose **domain**- contains classes related to implemntation (business logic) **data**- holds the model classes and mapper classes<br>
+**network** - all network related classes being added<br>
+**feature**- it specify and contains feature related stuff which sub categoriezed among ui, domain, data<br>
+**ui** - contains designs or view classes using jetpack compose<br>
+**domain**- contains classes related to implemntation (business logic)<br>
+**data**- holds the model classes and mapper classes<br>

-To install directly after clone the prject directly run the project.
+To install directly after clone the prject directly run the project.<br><br>

 **Folder Structure**
 Core Module: Network module
-di: NetworkModule provides global dependencies api- ApiService for api calls,CarsSearchResponse for api response, CarsRepository to provide function to fetch data wherever it is required.
+di: NetworkModule provides global dependencies api- ApiService for api calls,CarsSearchResponse for api response, CarsRepository to provide function to fetch data wherever it is required.<br>

 **Common module**
-Uievent - which is commonn class
+Uievent - which is commonn class <br>

 **Data Module:**
 di: DataLayerModule and repository binding
-RepoImp - to bind and map data to data class.
+RepoImp - to bind and map data to data class.<br>

 **Domain Module**
 di :DomainLayerModule binds domain dependencies model CarSearchResponseItem hold the data and mapped from reponse
-usecase: GetCarsListUseCase to retrive car list, GetImageUseCase to fetch image
+usecase: GetCarsListUseCase to retrive car list, GetImageUseCase to fetch image<br>

 **ui module**
 screen :CarSearchScreen show list of cars util - contains all the gerenric class such as LoadingBar CarSearchStateHolder- hold the state of CarSearchScreen ToolbarWidget- show app bar
-View Model - bind the usecases and call the api using lauch coroutine.
+View Model - bind the usecases and call the api using lauch coroutine.<br>